RCW 64.90 is WUCIOA

 N.B.
 The law does not address every concern or need.
 Precise language in the declaration and bylaws is critical!

-One Law for Washington Community Associations: RCW 64.90 (WUCIOA)
+One Law for Washington Community Associations: RCW 64.90 / WUCIOA

 What's NOT Changing?

-Narrow portions of WUCIOA applied pre-existing communities as of July 1, 2018 (RCW 64.90.080):
+Portions of WUCIOA applied pre-existing communities as of July 1, 2018 (RCW 64.90.080):

-Other portions of WUCIOA and requirements added to pre-existing statutes since 2018:
+Portions of WUCIOA and requirements added to pre-existing statutes since 2018:

 Ancillary Requirements: